-First let’s define defensiveness.
+First let’s define defensiveness in relationships.
 Being defensive involves avoiding responsibility for your part in the argument.
 Someone who is defensive sees him or herself as a victim and is more focused on warding off a perceived attack than resolving an argument.
 He will often make excuses to prove he was not at fault, blaming his partner or outside circumstances for his behavior.
 He may engage in cross-complaining meaning he meets his partner’s complaint with another complaint of his own, thus ignoring or invalidating his partner’s complaint.

 “No, I didn’t forget the tickets!
 You were rushing me when I left the house so I didn’t have time to double check that I had them!”